FacilityApi/FacilityApi.github.io/define/swagger.md

 A [Swagger (OpenAPI) 2.0 definition](http://swagger.io/specification/) can be used in place of an [FSD file](/define/fsd) in any of the Facility command-line tools.
 A Swagger definition can also be generated from an FSD file.

+## Tools

 Developers can choose to define their API in Swagger instead of FSD if they prefer the Swagger syntax or want to easily leverage [Swagger-compatible tools and code generators](http://swagger.io/tools/) as well as [Facility code generators](/generate).

-Developers that prefer the FSD syntax can generate Swagger from their FSD to leverage [Swagger-compatible tools and code generators](http://swagger.io/tools/) if they prefer them or for languages and platforms not supported by the [Facility code generators](/generate).
+Developers that prefer the FSD syntax can use the [`fsdgenfsd`](/define#fsdgenfsd) tool to generate Swagger, e.g. to leverage Swagger-compatible code generators for languages and platforms not supported by the Facility code generators.

-Developers that already have a Swagger definition but want to switch to using an FSD can generate an FSD from the Swagger definition.
+Developers that already have a Swagger definition but want to switch to using an FSD can generate an FSD from the Swagger definition, also using the [`fsdgenfsd`](/define#fsdgenfsd) tool.

-## Tools

-Facility command-line tools support both JSON and YAML formats for a Swagger definition file.
+Facility supports both JSON and YAML formats for a Swagger definition file.

+## Swagger Schema

+This section describes the Swagger fields supported by Facility and their equivalent in FSD.

 Not every feature in Swagger is supported.
-Also, Facility API information without a corresponding Swagger field is stored in an extension field (starts with `x-`).
+Facility API information without a corresponding Swagger field is stored in an extension field (starts with `x-`).

-Facility command-line tools do not currently support `$ref` fields that reference separate files.
+Facility does not currently support `$ref` fields that span files.

-The [`fsdgenfsd`](/define#fsdgenfsd) tool can be used to generate a Swagger definition from an FSD and vice versa.

-## Swagger Schema

 ### Swagger Object